-There is evidence that pevonodistat treatment is effective in shrinking your type of cancer.
-It is not possible to know now if the study drugs will stabilize your disease faster compared to the usual approach.
+There is evidence that this study approach may be effective in extending the life of patients with your type of cancer and increasing survival.
+It is not possible to know now if the study approach will extend your life span compared to the usual approach.
 This study will help the study doctors learn things that will help people in the future.